garden-io/garden/docs/reference/providers/kubernetes.md

 The values `min` and `max` ensure that garden passes the `mode=max` or `mode=min` modifiers to the buildkit `--export-cache` option.
 Cache manifests will only be stored stored in the configured `tag`.

-`auto` is the same as `max` for most registries.
-Some popular registries do not support `max` and garden will fall back to `inline` for them.
+`auto` is the same as `max` for some registries that are known to support it.
+Garden will fall back to `inline` for all other registries.
  See the [clusterBuildkit cache option](#providers-.clusterbuildkit.cache) for a description of the detection mechanism.

 See also the [buildkit export cache documentation](https://github.com/moby/buildkit#export-cache)